swve/framestack/CONTRIBUTING.md

   - `data/frameworks.json`
   - `data/libraries.json`
   - `data/tools.json`
-- Please be sure to follow others ressource format
+- Please be sure to follow ressources format

 ### Submitting New feature/bugfix to the project